An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: The classical WMMSE

 \section{The classical WMMSE}

 The WMMSE algorithm is a well-established method for solving problem~\eqref{prob:ori_prob}.
 It transforms the original problem into an equivalent block multi-convex structure and solves it using BCD methods.
-The problem addressed by WMMSE is fundamentally related to the following sum-MSE minimization formulation:
+The problem addressed by WMMSE is closely related to the following sum-MSE minimization formulation: {

-where
+} where {

-and $\mathbf{U} \triangleq\left\{\mathbf{U}_{k}\right\}_{k=1}^K$ denotes the set of receive precoders.
-By introducing auxiliary variables $\mathbf{W} \triangleq\{\mathbf{W}_{k}\}_{k=1}^K$, WMMSE constructs a matrix-weighted sum-MSE minimization problem that is equivalent to the original WSR maximization~\eqref{prob:ori_prob}:
+}and {$\mathbf{U} \triangleq\left\{\mathbf{U}_{i_k}\in\mathbb{C}^{N\times d}\right\}_{i_k\in \mathcal{I}}$} denotes the set of receive precoders.
+By introducing auxiliary variables {$\mathbf{W} \triangleq\{\mathbf{W}_{i_k}\in\mathbb{C}^{d\times d}\}_{i_k\in \mathcal{I}}$}, WMMSE constructs a matrix-weighted sum-MSE minimization problem that is equivalent to the original WSR maximization~\eqref{prob:ori_prob}: {

-Problem~\eqref{prob:wmmse_prob} exhibits convexity with respect to each individual variable $\mathbf{U}$, $\mathbf{W}$, and $\mathbf{V}$ separately.
+} Problem~\eqref{prob:wmmse_prob} exhibits convexity with respect to each individual variable $\mathbf{U}$, $\mathbf{W}$, and $\mathbf{V}$ separately, {provided that $\mathbf{W}$ is positive definite}.
 Initializing with a feasible point $\mathbf{V}^{0}$, the WMMSE algorithm iteratively updates all block variables through the exact minimization procedure specified in~\eqref{eq:bcd_origi}.
-Specifically, for every $k$, the update of $\mathbf{U}$ while fixing $\mathbf{W}$ and $\mathbf{V}$ is given by
+Specifically, for every $i_k$, the update of $\mathbf{U}$ while fixing $\mathbf{W}$ and $\mathbf{V}$ is given by {